Mark Walsh MBACP

 How We Will Work Together.

-Within individual therapy we will together embark upon a journey of self-exploration in order to get to the very core of your difficulties, concerns or issues. throughout this work we will address such questions as; Who am I really and what meaning does my life have? by addressing these questions and working through whatever issues brings you to counselling, we will endeavour to instill a new fresh perspective on life and a new sense of hope.
+together we will embark upon a journey of self-exploration in order to get to the very core of your difficulties, concerns or issues. throughout this work we will address such questions as; Who am I really and what meaning does my life have? by addressing these questions and working through whatever issues brings you to counselling, we will discover a new sense of hope and instill a new fresh perspective on life.

 How I Practise.